hashivim/homebrew-hashibrew/README.md

 The list of products for which formulas are generated is in the `products.ini` file.
-To add a new product, simply add a new section to this file listing its homepage.
+To add a new product, simply add a new section to this file listing its description and homepage.

 `autotap.py` is possible because the format of the zip files and of
 <https://releases.hashicorp.com/> is so consistent and predictable.